Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response: The Complexity on Computing Approximately Optimal Signaling Schemes

 To show the optimality of censorship signaling schemes for a boundedly rational receiver in SISU environments, we first introduce a linear program~\ref{eq:opt lp}, in which the constraints regulate the set of all feasible signaling schemes, and the objective function computes the expected sender utility of a given signaling scheme.
 This linear program~\ref{eq:opt lp} is inspired by a connection between our problem and public Bayesian persuasion for a continuum population of fully rational receivers with a specific utility structure.
 Given the linear program~\ref{eq:opt lp} and its dual program, we characterize the censorship structure in the optimal signaling scheme by constructing a dual assignment explicitly and then invoke the strong duality of linear programs.

 In SDSU environments, the optimal signaling scheme no longer admits the censorship nor direct structure.
-We start by providing a SDSU example (\Cref{example:SDSU lower bound example}) and showing that the approximation of every censorship (resp.\ direct) signaling scheme is $\Omega(m)$ (\Cref{prop: SDSU censorship approx LB}). \wtr{En route to proving this lower bound, we show a stronger result such that any signaling scheme is at least an $\Omega(\sfrac{m}{L})$-approximation where $L$ denotes the maximum number of signals induced by a state in this signaling scheme (\Cref{thm:signal size lower bound}).} Next, we provide the matching upper bound that for any problem instance with $m$ states, there exists a censorship (resp.\ direct) signaling scheme that is an $O(m)$-approximation to the optimal signaling scheme (\Cref{coro:SDSU censorship m approx}).
+We start by providing a SDSU example (\Cref{example:SDSU lower bound example}) and showing that the approximation of every censorship (resp.\ direct) signaling scheme is $\Omega(m)$ (\Cref{prop: SDSU censorship approx LB}).
+En route to proving this lower bound, we present a stronger result, namely that any signaling scheme must be an $\Omega(\sfrac{m}{L})$-approximation where $L$ is the maximum number of signals induced by a state in this signaling scheme (\Cref{thm:signal size lower bound}).
+Next, we provide the matching upper bound that for any problem instance with $m$ states, there exists a censorship (resp.\ direct) signaling scheme that is an $O(m)$-approximation to the optimal signaling scheme (\Cref{coro:SDSU censorship m approx}).